 The Best Tips for Securing Anchors

-- Bohemian moor Two anchors off-bow at 180 degrees apart; one underneath the boat, one ahead.
+- Bohemian moor: Two anchors are off-bow at 180 degrees apart - one underneath the boat and one ahead.

 - Line ashore: One anchor off-bow like normal with a second line attached to the shoreline.
 This is perfect for overnight camping in your boat.

-- Bow and stern One anchor off-bow like normal with a second anchor off the stern.
+- Bow and stern: One anchor is off-bow like normal and a second anchor is off the stern.

-- Two anchors off-bow Like a V-shape, approximately 50 degrees apart.
+- Two anchors off-bow: Lines are like a V-shape, approximately 50 degrees apart.
 This is the most common double anchoring method and works well in busy coves and ports.

 2. Be mindful of the anchor's chain or line

 Anchor off the boat's bow and never at the stern (unless of course double anchoring with only a line to shore).

 3. Get all the proper equipment

 Better Boat Anchor Chains in 1/4" and 5/16"

-Don't think that you can simply throw an anchor overboard and come to a dead stop or even stay in position.
+Don't think that you can simply throw an anchor overboard and come to a dead stop (or even stay in position, for that matter).
 To set an anchor hook properly, there are methods and equipment to consider, especially taking into consideration the ground tackle chain length and wind conditions.

 Instead, you need to connect your line and anchor with at least a four-foot ground tackle chain and an anchor shackle.
 The ground tackle chain takes on the tension and pull from the boat's momentum instead of the anchor allowing the anchor to lean and grip the surface below.

 Be sure to have a good chain length which attaches to your nylon rope.
 And your nylon rope should be at least an additional three times( for lakes and calmer waters) to seven times (coastal waters) the depth of your water.

 4. Paying attention to current and wind

 Pay attention to the wind strength and the size of waves, as these play a huge factor.

 Slowly motor upwind or into the current, further from your desired anchor position.
 Here you'll drop the anchor and tackle chain, letting out the line as you drift back to your intended resting spot.